If carcinization happens when languages evolve to be more like Rust, then what do you call it when Rust evolves to be more like Java? Caffeination?

 begins, COLLECTING_TAG

-reference created by a malicious thread must be tagged with 1.
+result, the new reference created by a malicious thread must be tagged

 Now, when dfs